eccenca/documentation.eccenca.com/docs/develop/dataplatform-apis/index.md

 ### Default RDF dataset

-The interpretation of the RDF dataset of a query differs between various SPARQL service implementations (as shown [here](http://depressiverobot.com/2015/07/29/sparql-datasets.html)).
+The interpretation of the RDF dataset of a query differs between various SPARQL service implementations.
 In the case a query declares no RDF dataset, DataPlatform uses the following default RDF dataset declaration to provide a uniform behavior for all supported SPARQL services:

 - The default graph is the union ([RDF Merge graph](https://www.w3.org/TR/sparql11-query/#sparqlDataset)) of all named graphs the user is allowed to access.